Updated 04/03/2012

 Click to enlarge

-As far as we know ALL Victory40s (including the Trintella IVs) started life in the factory of Tyler Boats in Tunbridge Wells, Kent, England.
+As far as we know ALL Victory40s (including the Trintella IVs) started life in the factory of Tyler Boats in Tonbridge, Kent, England.

 Three prototype hulls were made.
 They consisted of a left and right side and a transom.
 The parts were subsequently bonded together encapsulating a four ton iron keel.
 The design was still evolving at this time.
 In particular, changes in the shape of the stem, the cutaway of the forefoot and the rear cabin were made.
 The window apertures were meant to be cut into the almost flat sides of the rear cabin and the transom.
 Only later was it decided to mould in recesses for the windows.
 At this point the project was almost killed off`and the moulds destroyed in favour of a completely different design and only narrowly survived.
 We believe that at least one of these prototypes still exists in the form of "Adaro" (pictured left)(recently renamed `Isle of Avalon`).
 The hull was evidently acquired by a South African company "Phoenix Grp" and subsequently sold as a `Phoenix 38`.